On and Off The Court – Chronological Order

 April 5, 1875 Defeated: Unopposed (Candidate for both parties)

-Replaced: Aber Pratt in 1857; took Martin’s seat in 1867 election
+Replaced: Abner Pratt in 1857; took Martin’s seat in 1867 election

-Previous Position: Battle Creek Master in Chancery, Civil Magistrate, 5th Circuit Judge
+Previous Position: Battle Creek Master in Chancery, Civil Magistrate, 5th Circuit Judge.

-Reason Leaving: Lost seat with reorganization of the Court in 1958; Retired in 1883
+Reason Leaving: Lost seat with reorganization of the Court in 1858; Retired in 1883.

-Party Affiliation: Republican *
+Party Nomination: Republican *

 Isaac Marston 26th Justice